 SMILE = Start Making It Liveable For Everyone

 Divorce is a traumatic experience, and can be as emotionally stressful as the death of a spouse or loved one.
 As it marks the end of a relationship, it requires grieving to recover.
 Tragically, at a time when children need them most, parents are often grappling with their own issues and emotions.
-They are sorting out finances, property, relationships with others, and parenting plans.
+They are trying to sort through the lengthy process with their lawyers, sorting out finances, property, relationships with others, and parenting plans.
 They are struggling with their own anger, sadness, guilt, and the demise of their fantasy of living happily ever after and growing old together.
 Unfortunately, many parents believe that in ending their relationship as spouses, they are also dissolving their relationship as co parents.
 Even at the best, parents have a diminished capacity to parent when divorce occurs.
 Their children’s needs are often unidentified, or relegated to second place, sometimes unintentionally.

 While court orders emanating from the legal process provide for custody, parenting time, and child support when minor children are involved, the legal process neither provides a means for an orderly, socially approved discharge of emotions nor a set of tools promoting a healthy adjustment.
 Too often parents allow their personal and interpersonal issues with their ex-spouses to erupt into destructive behaviors that are passed from generation to generation.

 Children need not be scarred forever by divorce.
 Studies show that the extent of parental conflict is the major factor in how well a child will psychologically adjust.
 Children cared for in a peaceful atmosphere with cooperative parents can grow up to be well adjusted in spite of having lived in two homes.
 Since divorce results in every family member having to adapt to a new way of living, the more parents know about divorce, the better they and their children are able to cope.